Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/quickguide.md

 ## Parsing files

 As can be observed in the example above, the PowerModelsDistribution parser is invoke to parse the network data from an OpenDSS file.
-The function to parse measurement data from CSV files, on the other hand, is made available in PowerModelsDSSE itself.
+The function to parse measurement data from CSV files, on the other hand, is made available in PowerModelsSE itself.

 ## Accessing Different Formulations